PDOK/gokoala/internal/engine/templates/openapi/README.md

 ## Sources

-While the OpenAPI specs/templates are modified to match the capabilities of GoKoala, it might be useful to now their origins:
+While the OpenAPI specs/templates are modified to match the capabilities of GoKoala, it might be useful to know their origins:

 - OGC Common Core (Part 1): `common.go.json` is based on [common-1.0](https://developer.ogc.org/api/common/openapi.yaml)
 - OGC Common Core (Part 2): `common-collections.go.json` is based on [common-part-2-draft](https://developer.ogc.org/api/common/openapi2.yaml)